telerik/blazor-docs/components/grid/overview.md

 # Blazor Grid Component Overview

+This article provides a quick introduction so you can get your first Blazor data grid up and running in a few seconds, a video tutorial, and a list of the key features it provides.

 The Telerik Blazor Data Grid provides a comprehensive set of ready-to-use features covering everything from paging, sorting, filtering, editing, and grouping to row virtualization, optimized data reading, keyboard navigation and accessibility support.

 The Telerik Blazor grid is built on native Blazor from the ground up, by a company with a long history of making enterprise-ready Grids.
 This results in a Blazor data grid that delivers lighting fast performance and is highly customizable.